 The staff at Beacon Primary School teach English through a themed approach.
 This means that a book is used as a central stimulus for writing.
 Work, which includes narrative stories, newspaper reports, letters, discussions and diary entries, is based on the story being studied.
-Visual literacy techniques are encouraged within English as it engages all pupils and supports them with their writing.
+Visual literacy techniques are encouraged within English to engage all pupils and support them with their writing.
 All pupils write every day, allowing them to develop and practise their writing skills.
-This is made up of lessons where children study the features of a key genre and have opportunity to edit and redraft their writing.
+This is made up of lessons where children study the features of a key genre, SPaG features which link to the text type for that week and then have the opportunity to produce their own piece of writing which they then edit and redraft.

-Each year group has a carefully selected selection of high quality books from well-known authors to stimulate pupils.
+Each year group has a carefully selected selection of high quality books from well-known authors to study to try and cater for the needs and interests of all children.
 These include Michael Morpurgo, Roald Dahl, C. S. Lewis and many others.

 Please click on the link to view our English texts overview